mlutze/blazon-typing-impl/README.md

 # Blazon Typing

-This project ocntains an SBT project implementing a Blazon Typechecker.
+This project contains an SBT project implementing a Blazon Typechecker.

 ## Running